woodystock/learner-materials-react-props-and-state/activities/activity-4.md

 Ok let's break it down. 🔨

-- We first told React we were going to insert some JavaScript into our `App.js` return statement by declaring a pair of curly bois (braces)
+- We first told React we were going to insert some JavaScript into our `App.js` return statement by writing a pair of curly bois (braces)

 - We took our cat data and used the `.map()` method to loop through our cat objects

 - For every cat object in our cat data array, we return a `<CatCard />`

-- Neat
+- Neat 👍

 Your App should look something like this: